patrickswijgman/lsp-extra.nvim/README.md

 1. Automatically load your LSP configs in the `~/.config/nvim/lsp/` directory.
 1. Setup builtin auto completion with LSP capabilities.
 1. Set options for the floating windows such as hover and signature help.
-1. Disable LSP semantic tokens if you use Treesitter.
+1. Disable LSP semantic tokens, if you use Treesitter for example.
 1. Conveniently set LSP keymaps.
+1. Set diagnostics configuration.

 ## Installation